obiwantoby/PlanetaryAnnihilationDedicated/README.md

 As of now, you can't download the PA Titans dedicated server using `+login anonymous`.

-1. [Create a fresh Steam account](https://store.steampowered.com/join/) and add CS2 to its library or use your own.
+1. [Create a fresh Steam account](https://store.steampowered.com/join/) and add PA to its library or use your own.
 [Optional if you already have an account]<br/>

 2. Create required named volume:
 ```console